Sanil918/SocialCognition_Analysis/README.md

 ## ➌ Dataset used and analyses performed
+- Dataset:
-Dataset: Human Connectome Project (Social Cognition dataset), consisting of fMRI data of participants viewing animated videos of shapes (circles, triangles, or squares) either interacting with each other or moving randomly.
+Human Connectome Project (Social Cognition dataset), consisting of fMRI data of participants viewing animated videos of shapes (circles, triangles, or squares) either interacting with each other or moving randomly.

+- Analyses:
 1. Subtraction Analysis
 2. Correlation Analysis